MooersLab/MooersLab/README.md

 I would start up my writing schedule multiple times only to have it interrupted by medical related matters.
 The daily entries included summaries of what I accomplished the day before and reflections on my medical condition.
 I also kept the record of my drug use.
-At one point I had to ingest three antibiotics seven times a day on a schedule.
+I have had to take three sets of 3 to 4 antibiotics, each set for six weeks.
+The second set was injected via a PICC line.

 Part the problem was the painkillers that I was taking interfered with my sleep.
 There were many days where I was only able to get 2 to 4 hours of sleep during the first 10 weeks.
 Once I was able to put some weight on my right leg and move around more, the fatigue from doing so forced me to sleep several hours more than I normally do.
 Receiving medical treatment actually involved a lot more time than I had expected.
 I had weekly doctor office visits because of the seriousness of my infections, and I had multiple weekly visits from in-home care people.
-One week, I tallied up having to spend 50 hours on matters related to my injury.
+One week, I tallied up 50 hours spent on matters related to my injury.
 The recovery process was essentially a full-time job.

 You would think that being forced to be sedentary would be a wonderful opportunity to get a lot of writing done.
 I had that expectation, but it turned out to be very unrealistic in presence of serious physical trauma.
-Although I was on extended sick leave, I did keep up with many of my professional obligations in terms of reviewing manuscripts and serving on committees via zoom.
+Although I was on extended sick leave, I did keep up with many of my professional obligations in terms of reviewing manuscripts and serving on committees via Zoom.

 ### What about Mac's Dictation and Voice Control software?
 One alternative is to use the built-in Dictation software for Mac.